WheteThunger/PowerlessElectronics/README.md

   - `PowerAmounts` -- List of power amounts, applicable when the entity has multiple power inputs.
 You can also use the `PowerAmount` (singular) option to apply the same amount to all inputs.
   - `InputSlots` (Advanced) -- You can probably ignore this option.
 The game assigns internal slot numbers to differentiate each power input.
 Mosts entities only have one power input which is usually at slot `0`, but some have multiple or use different numbers due to also having water inputs.
 You should only need to change this option if you want to configure an entity that is not yet in the plugin's default configuration, such as when new items are introduced to the game.

+Note: This plugin ignores any input slot which is configured with `0` power, so it will not interfere with other plugins that provide powerless functionality.
+The only gotcha is that if you provided free power to an entity via this plugin and then changed the configuration to provide `0` power, the entity will have free power until a wire is connected to that input, or until the next server restart.

 ### Entity power requirements

 The minimum amount of useful power for each entity is listed below.
 These may be a little higher than the power requirement since some entities are effectively useless without providing extra power for the outputs.
 I have added a + for entities where adding more power provides a useful function besides simple passthrough.